The Noninvasive Way to Treat Periodontal (Gum) Disease

 Myth #2: LANAP Is Expensive

-LANAP costs roughly the same as traditional gum surgery.
+LANAP costs roughly the same as traditional gum surgery (at most, you’ll pay $2650 in most cases).
 Additionally, the money lost from recovery periods due to traditional gum surgery may make LANAP a more financially reasonable option.

 Myth #3: Insurance Doesn’t Cover LANAP Procedures